 Side effects are unwanted or unpleasant effects of a treatment.
 Different drugs have different side effects.
 Some are very rare and only a few people will have them.
-By law drug companies have to list every side effect that has been reported to them, no matter how rare they are.
+By law, drug companies must list every side effect that has been reported to them, no matter how rare they are.

 Your doctor or nurse should tell you about the most likely side effects of drugs before you take them.
 And you can ask your doctor or nurse for more information if you are worried.

 These drugs block receptors in the gut and brain that send messages to the chemoreceptor trigger zone and the vomiting centre in the brain.
 They are also called 5HT3 blockers.

 You might have serotonin blockers such as ondansetron or granisetron for cancer treatment related nausea and vomiting.

 Drinking plenty of fluids, eating a high fibre diet and taking exercise can all help with constipation.
 You might need other medicines (laxatives) to help if your constipation continues.

 When you take serotonin blockers for chemotherapy sickness, you have them for a short period only.
 This means they are less likely to cause constipation.